Table of Contents

 9. Technical Comparison and Differentiation

-While a direct comparison with other part numbers is not provided in this single datasheet, key differentiators of this component can be inferred:
+Although this single specification sheet does not provide a direct comparison with other models, the key differentiating characteristics of this component can be inferred:

 10. Frequently Asked Questions Based on Technical Parameters

-10.1 What is the typical operating current and voltage?
+10.1 What are the typical operating current and voltage?

-The standard test condition and typical operating point is 20mA forward current.
-At this current, the forward voltage typically falls between 2.9V and 3.6V, depending on the specific VF bin.
-The power consumption is approximately 60-70mW.
+The standard test condition and typical operating point is a forward current of 20mA.
+At this current, the forward voltage typically ranges from 2.9V to 3.6V, depending on the VF bin.
+The power dissipation is approximately 60-70mW.

-The alphanumeric codes (e.g., A52, BE3) correspond to specific regions on the CIE 1931 chromaticity diagram defined in the Color Ranks Table.
-To ensure color uniformity in your design, specify and use LEDs from the same color rank.
-The first letter/number often groups similar color temperatures or hues.
+Alphanumeric codes (e.g., A52, BE3) correspond to specific areas on the CIE 1931 chromaticity diagram as defined in the color bin classification table.
+To ensure color consistency in the design, specify and use LEDs from the same color bin grade.
+The first letter/number is typically used to group similar correlated color temperatures or hues.

-Not directly.
-Connecting a 5V supply directly across the LED would cause excessive current flow, likely exceeding the absolute maximum rating and destroying the device.
-You must use a series current-limiting resistor or a constant-current driver.
-For example, with a 5V supply and a target of 20mA, assuming a VF of 3.2V, the required series resistor would be R = (5V - 3.2V) / 0.02A = 90 Ohms (a standard 91 Ohm resistor could be used).
+It cannot be driven directly.
+Connecting a 5V power supply directly across the LED will cause excessive current, likely exceeding the Absolute Maximum Ratings and damaging the device.
+You must use a series current-limiting resistor or a constant current driver.
+For example, with a 5V supply, a target current of 20mA, and assuming a VF of 3.2V, the required series resistor is R = (5V - 3.2V) / 0.02A = 90 ohms (a standard 91-ohm resistor can be used).

 Design Steps: